Gyrfalcon5/sodoku-do/README.md

 # sodoku-do
-C program that solves soduku puzzles.
+A python program that does Sudoku puzzles and lets you solve them too